-Note: Above description is based on the assumption that you allocate and use fixed-length send buffer and receive buffer for each socket.
+Note: The description above is based on the assumption that you allocate and use fixed-length send buffer and receive buffer for each socket.
 You may use packet queues or dynamically allocated memory.
 These implementation details are up to you.